slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+How to learn?
+There are four simple steps to the Feynman Technique:
+Choose a Concept
+Teach it to a Toddler
+Identify Gaps and Go Back to The Source Material Review and Simplify (optional\

+It’s important to separate attributes from skills

 Only applied knowledge is power, and if you have spent years devoting your time and energy to learning without taking the proper proportion of action, then it is time to get off your ass, leave the theory on your nightstand, and get in the game

 Just in time learning.
 You can learn faster if you have something your working on rather than some future idea that may not happen.
 Improves retention, wastes less time.